Hello everyone!

 A lot of offers came my way after this decision.
 Many people wanted to buy Wyld.
 I told them I wasn’t ready to make that decision just yet.
 There was something in me that just couldn’t sell it off like that.
 Honestly, there was no price I could put on Wyld.
 It was so intertwined with who I am.
 And like me, it was still in process.

 I also got a job offer and made a huge career pivot.
 After 12 years of freelancing, I joined a creative team full-time and became an employee of a large institution.
 This in and of itself was a massive experiment.
-It challenged me in many ways and also taught me things about myself and business that I’m very thankful for.
-At the same time, it helped me understand why 9-5 jobs in corporate environments do not work for me.
-A lot to say here, but this is getting long.
-To sum it up: I became pregnant with my third child and stayed at the job until I went on maternity leave.
-By the time I went on leave, I was not in good place.
-I was terribly overworked yet also bored to death.
+It challenged me in many ways and also taught me things about myself and business that I’m very thankful for and very humbled by.
+At the same time, it helped me understand why 9-5 jobs in corporate environments are tough for me.
+I became pregnant with my third child and stayed at the job until I went on maternity leave.
 I spent the weeks up to Rio’s birth on the sofa binge-watching TV shows, which is NOT like me, and yes, I know I was heavily pregnant, but it’s still enormously out of character.
 I had nothing to give, no will to create, no urge to even eat.
-I’m sure it was partly due to hormones and the enormous toll pregnancy takes on the body, but I know myself well, and I know that 9-5 corporate job had drained me dry.
-It had confined me in so many ways, and halted the way I naturally flow through life.
+I’m sure it was partly due to hormones and the enormous toll pregnancy takes on the body, but I know myself well, and I know that 9-5 corporate job had confined me in so many ways, halting the way I naturally flow through life.

 From the beginning of my third trimester, I kept getting the idea that this baby was going to save me.
 Those words came like a audio message from beyond, and I couldn’t shake it.
 Some days it was a whisper, and other days it was loud.
 Yet I also struggled to believe it.
 I told only a handful of people.
 At this point, I didn’t know he was Rio.
 I didn’t even know he was a boy.
 I simply thought it was foolish to believe that a baby could save me.
 And what was he saving me from?
 I came up with some ideas back then, but it turns out that those ideas were all too small.